HahaZaineb/Haha-Zaineb-portfolio/content/pages/index.md

     subtitle: >-
       I specialize in Embedded Systems as part of my degree's curriculum but while pursuing this degree, I've built a strong background in Blockchain.
-      My passion lies in building decentralized applications and empowering
+      My passion lies in building decentralized applications and pushing the boundaries of
     styles:
       self:
         height: auto